profnandaa/js-goodparts/README.md

 ###My Notes and Comments About the Book ###
-It goes without saying, the book is a master-piece, when it comes to **about Javascript Language**
+It goes without saying, the book is a master-piece, when it comes to **about the Javascript Language**
 * Notes coming..